TempoQuill/Pokeray-RARITY-2021-05-18/docs/music_commands.md

 - Nybble 5 = Octave of destination
 - Nybble 6 = Pitch of destination

-NOTE: I've been trying to figure out how to get this to work on channels 2-3/6-7.
+NOTE: I've been trying to figure out how to get this to work on channels 2-3/6-7; as such, support has been added for that point in time.
 But for now, it still only works on channel 1/5.

 USAGE:
 ```